Faster Audits, Stronger Compliance Case Study

 Analytics

-Cloudaware provided a Unified Compliance Framework dashboard based on a set of common controls for internal and external audits.
+Cloudaware built a Unified Compliance Framework dashboard that used a set of common controls for both internal and external audits.

-The Cloudaware Compliance Engine leverages a one-to-many mapping methodology connecting each common control to multiple compliance frameworks.
-By selecting a specific control ID, audit teams could navigate the overlaps between compliance and security frameworks, distill and interpret relevant controls, and harmonize regulatory requirements for the organization.
-As a result, the Company S was able to measure adherence to internally approved regulatory guidelines.
+The Cloudaware Compliance Engine uses a one-to-many mapping mechanism to link each common control to several compliance frameworks.
+By choosing a certain control ID, audit teams could find the overlaps between compliance and security frameworks, break down and understand the relevant controls, and make sure that the organization's regulatory needs were all in line with each other.
+This allowed Company S to see how well it followed its own rules for following the law.

 Unified compliance dashboard example (NIST 800-53 Rev4 is selected in filters):